Gjerpen Church

 Gjerpen Church (Gjerpen kirke) is a parish church of the Church of Norway in Skien Municipality in Telemark county, Norway.
 It is located in the town of Skien.
 It is one of the churches for the Gjerpen parish which is part of the Skien prosti (deanery) in the Diocese of Agder og Telemark.
 The tan, stone church was built in a cruciform design around the year 1153 using plans drawn up by an unknown architect.
 The church seats about 485 people.

 The church is still used for regular worship services as well as weddings, baptisms, and other religious events.
 It has seating for about 450 and room for 600 people.
 It is one of the few remaining building in Norway dating from the Middle Ages that are still in use.
 The church has a more modern chapel that is used in combination for ceremonies.
 The graveyard is still in use and maintained to this day.

 The church is one of the oldest existing churches in Norway; it is believed the church was consecrated 28 May 1153 and dedicated to the apostles Saint Peter and Saint Paul.
 The 850th anniversary was celebrated in 2003.

 Location

-Gjerpen Church is located on the northeast edge of the town of Skien in Skien Municipality in Telemark county.
-This area is historically called Gjerpen.
+Gjerpen Church is located on the northeast edge of the town of Skien in Skien Municipality in Telemark county in an area that was historically called Gjerpen.
 The Norwegian County Road 32 passes the church on its way towards Siljan.
 The area is moderately populated.
 Gjerpen Church has been located here for over 1000 years.
 The present church is believed to have replaced an older wooden church in the same location built in the 11th century.